12 Best Headshot Photography Tips for Stunning Shots

 Headshot photography is one area of photography that will be in demand throughout every year.
-All types of professionals require headshot images to display on their badges, company profiles, and websites like LinkedIn and many others.
+All types of professionals require to display photos of their headshots on their badges, company profiles, and websites like LinkedIn and many others.
 In this article, I will share some of the best tips you can use to master headshot photography.
 So, if you are a photographer looking to start a headshot photography business or if you want to improve your headshot images, then this article will be handy.

 1. Composition is the Key

 Like any other photography genre, composition is the key to headshot photography also.
 Here, you will have a male/female person as the subject.

 One thing to keep in mind is that the subject should occupy more than 50 percent of the frame.